dmitrymatio/setupReactDocs/docs/Installation.md

 # Installation
 {: .no_toc }

+{: .fs-6 .fw-300 }
-A step by step instruction on how to install the required software for setting up the react environment from scratch {: .fs-6 .fw-300 }
+A step by step instruction on how to install the required software for setting up the react environment from scratch.
+By the end of this step you will have a empty react ready directory to work with.

 ## Table of contents
 {: .no_toc .text-delta }